-4.4.1.
+4.3.1.
 Open the Windows Firewall Tool:

-From the "Start" menu, in the search field type firewall and click on Windows Firewall with Advanced Security.
+From the "Start" menu, in the search field type firewall and this time click on Windows Firewall with Advanced Security.

-4.4.2.
-In the upper left,
+4.3.2.
+In the upper left, click on the Inbound Rules.

-Rules.
 This will display hundreds of firewall port/protocol rules.
-To whittle it down to see only the Remote Desktop firewall rule, click on the Filter by Group on the right, and then on Filter by Remote Desktop, as seen on the right.
+To whittle it down to see only the Remote Desktop firewall rule, click on the Filter by Group on the right, and then on Filter by Remote Desktop, as seen below:

-4.4.3.
+4.3.3.
 Modify the Firewall Rule for Remote Desktop sessions:

-By default, the Remote Desktop Firewall Rule is open to everyone.
-By allowing only certain IP ranges, the Windows firewall's behavior is to block all other (not listed) IP addresses and networks.
-As seen above, after double clicking on the Remote Desktop (TCP-In) rule, the rule properties pops up:
+By default, the Remote Desktop Firewall rule allows everyone on the Internet to access RDP.
+By "Scoping" or allowing only certain IP ranges, the Windows firewall's behavior is to block all other (not Scoped) IP addresses and networks.
+As seen above, after double clicking on the Remote Desktop (TCP-In) rule, the rule properties pops up (left):